yasmin-alshurafa/introduction-to-interactive-media/October 13/README.md

 ![](Video.mov)

 ## Description:
 I used a static background of an image of 2 heads without faces.
 Then I added an array of different images of face expressions for each head.
 Once the face of the characters is clicked they change randomly.
+I also added the song of the cartoon that plays once when the code is run.

 ## Inspiration and References: